 Congratulations to Kristin Leaman, Bicentennial archivist in the University Archives, who has received a Bicentennial Medal in recognition of her work with the Office of the Bicentennial.
 She has assisted staff throughout Indiana University in their work to mark the Bicentennial, has led the expansion of the Bicentennial Oral History Project, and has been key in helping the campus archives across the IU system acquire the necessary tools to document and share their institutional histories.

-Gary Arave, research and instruction librarian for Business/SPEA, and the BUS-X170: How Business Works team were honored with the Kelley School’s 2020 Innovative Award.
+G. Arave, research and instruction librarian for Business/SPEA, and the BUS-X170: How Business Works team were honored with the Kelley School’s 2020 Innovative Award.
 This award recognizes excellence in teaching philosophy and faculty teaching techniques.
 X170 is a new, hybrid basic course for first-year Direct Admit Kelley students and was first offered in summer 2019.
-Gary, with six faculty members from various functional areas of business, developed new course content, produced instructional videos and handouts, and co-taught the course.
+G., with six faculty members from various functional areas of business, developed new course content, produced instructional videos and handouts, and co-taught the course.

 Rivkah Cooke, head of electronic resources acquisitions, received the NASIG Diversity and Inclusion Award.
 This award furthers the NASIG mission to increase diversity and inclusion among the organizational membership, and includes travel to the NASIG Annual Conference and membership in the NASIG organization.